-to indicate the relative uncertainty of pollutant inventories i.e. the results suggest that the inventory for CO (-20% to +30%) is slightly less uncertain than the inventory for HCI (-30% to +>50%) etc.
+The uncertainty ranges derived previously are not comparable with those from the current Tier 1 methodology.
+This is because there have been changes to the inventory since the figures in Table 1-12 were derived, and because the assumptions used in the current uncertainty analysis have been improved since this earlier uncertainty analysis.
+The uncertainties shown in Table 1-12 are presented to indicate the relative uncertainty of pollutant inventories i.e. the results suggest that the inventory for CO (-20% to +30%) is slightly less uncertain than the inventory for HCl (-30% to +>50%) etc.

-The uncertainty figures derived from the Tier 1 uncertainty analysis are all higher than the figures derived previously from the Tier 2 Monte Carlo analysis e.g. SO_x (as SO_2) was +/- 4%, NMVOC was +/-10%, ammonia was +/- 20%.
+The uncertainty figures derived from the Tier 1 uncertainty analysis are all higher than the figures derived previously from the Tier 2 Monte Carlo analysis e.g. SO_x (as SO_2) was +/- 4%, NMVOC was +/- 10%, ammonia was +/- 20%.
 No analysis has been undertaken using the Tier 1 methodology with the same inventory data as used for the Tier 2 approach (2012 NAEI data).
 It is therefore not possible to conclude how much the observed increase in inventory uncertainty is due to changes in methodologies and how much is due to changes in the inventory data itself.